xtmtd/Phylogenomics/scripts/README.md

 5. Input the option for trimming tool: 1. trimAl; 2.
 BMGE; 3.
 ClipKIT.
 Enter the number which trimming tools be choosen.
 6. After selecting the appropriate tool, enter the corresponding file and the absolute path as prompted.
 7. Input the name of output directory, e.g., 4-trim/.
 All the fasta files after trimming will be placed in this folder.
+8. Do you want to trim the the corresponding nucleotide sequences?
+1. Yes; 2.
+No.
-8. Please input the folder names (with its path) containing nucleotide alignments, for example '3-faa_align/fna', e.g., 3-faa_align/fna/.
-(This step is performed only when 1 [amino acid] is selected in Step 4, and 3 [ClipKIT] is selected in Step 5)
+9. Please input the folder names (with its path) containing nucleotide alignments, for example '3-faa_align/fna', e.g., 3-faa_align/fna/.
+(This step is performed only when 1 [Yes] is selected in Step 8)

  ● **loci_filtering_alignment-based.sh:**